Madoxen/cas_solver/README.md

 - `UnaryOp` - Shorthand for unary operation, an operation that takes one operand, think functions like sin(x) or simple - operator (like -1)
 - `Num` - Numbers and standalone symbols

+### Isolation

+Isolation step isolates (duh) the target unknown symbol from the rest of equation.
+What does it mean to isolate?
+Consider the following example `x+1 = 0`, our target symbol is `x`, to obtain the value for the symbol we need to isolate it as follows: `x+1 = 0` --> `x = -1`.
+Simple right?

+Let's do another example: `2*(x+1) = 1`.
+1. `2*(x+1) = 1`
+2. `x+1 = 1/2`
+3. `x = 1/2 - 1`

+You might start to see some pattern emerging.
+To "isolate" given symbol we need to take the outermost operation that involves the symbol itself or expression that the symbol is a part of and then move the operation to the right side of the equation and then invert it!.
+Such "stripping" away is done recursively throughout the entire left subtree of the equation.

+What about: `2*x+x+1 = 0`?
+Using our isolation it is impossible to solve because our invariant was: "There is only one occurence of target symbol"!

 ## Running the project
 To run the project simply clone it and then run: `python3 main.py "your_equation" symbol_to_solve_for`